NuclearQuads/nuclearquads.github.io/instructions/kitinstructions.md

 The default passwords are on the [RotorHazard Usage](../rhusage/rhusage) page.

-# Alternative Software Setup
+# Alternative Software Setup (Method 2/2)

-If you'd rather download a large pre-made OS image and flash it to the SD card, follow the instructions [here](../troubleshooting/flash).
+If you'd rather download a pre-made OS image and flash it to the SD card, follow the instructions [here](../troubleshooting/flash).

 # Extra Instructions (if needed)

-## Updating RotorHazard

-If you used my script to set up the Pi, update by [SSHing](ssh) to the timer and use the <a href="https://github.com/RotorHazard/RotorHazard/blob/main/doc/Software%20Setup.md#updating-an-existing-installation" target="_blank">updating instructions in the RotorHazard docs</a> or, if I have a pre-made OS image above, reflash the SD card with the newer version.

-## POE

-The built-in PoE adapter is 802.3af, which can supply up to 15.4 watts of power.
-Use the system status section in the RotorHazard interface to view the power consumption and stay below 15400mW while using PoE.

 ## LED Strip